ApollosTomato/themes/README.md

 # Migufy Rockbox Theme
-Port of Themify, original theme made by Dook and ported to the Innioasis Y1 by rockbox-y1.
+Opinionated port of Themify, original theme made by Dook and ported to the Innioasis Y1 by rockbox-y1.

 It features hand-drawn, pixel-perfect symmetric icons.
 I’m no designer, so it may violate some UX guidelines, and it uses the Migu 1P font instead of League Spartan.